 Credit losses are measured as the present value of the difference between the cash flows due to the Company in accordance with the contract and the cash flows expected to be received.
-This is applied using a probability weighted approach.

 Trade receivables

 Impairment of trade receivables have been determined using the simplified approach in AASB 9 which uses an estimation of lifetime expected credit losses.
 The Company has determined the probability of non-payment of the receivable and multiplied this by the amount of the expected loss arising from default.